roopendra/devops/ELK/README.md

-# ELK 7.17 Setup insturctions on Ubuntu and RHEL/CentOS
+# ELK-7.17 setup instructions on Ubuntu and RHEL/CentOS
 -----------------------------------------------------------
 ### Elasticsearch installation on Ubuntu
 ```